zephyrproject-rtos/net-tools/README.md

 The comments and instructions below are for the new IP stack in Zephyr.

+In a Zephyr default setup, the network tools are pre-installed under the `tools` directory.

 Here are instructions how to communicate between Zephyr that is running inside QEMU, and host device that is running Linux.